 Locate an ACVR Radiologist or Radiation Oncologist in your area.

-This document was developed to describe in detail the structure and content of a one year residency training program which will meet the expectations of the American College of Veterinary Radiology (ACVR) and to act as a guide for ECVDI Diplomates desiring qualification for the certifying portion of the ACVR examination.
+This document describes in detail the structure and content of a one-year residency training program which will meet the expectations of the American College of Veterinary Radiology (ACVR) and to act as a guide for ECVDI Diplomates desiring qualification for the certifying portion of the ACVR examination.
 Participants in this program must be ECVDI Diplomates, and have successfully passed the preliminary ACVR examination.

 This one year training program is designed primarily to gain additional expertise and experience in Roentgen diagnosis, diagnostic ultrasound, computed tomography (CT), magnetic resonance imaging (MRI), and diagnostic nuclear medicine in preparation for the certifying portion of the ACVR examination.
-Cross-sectional imaging (CT and MRI) and nuclear medicine procedures are emphasized, along with preparation for the certifying examination such as mock oral examinations.
+ACVR Diplomates at the Training Institution are expected to support the ECVDI Diplomate’s preparation for the certifying examination by providing mock oral examinations and additional training experiences as needed.

 III.
 Training Period